jina-ai/jina/docs/tutorials/external-executor.md

 And just like that, our Executor is up and running.

-Next, let's access it from a Flow and encode some documents.
+Next, let's access it from a Flow and encode some Documents.
 You can do this from a different machine, as long you know the first machine's host address, or simply from the same machine in a different process using `localhost`.

 So, if you are still working on the same machine, hop over to a new terminal or your code editor of choice, and define